-Applicant's Response: Building and site development approved site plan permit # 22BC23633.
+Applicant's Response: The proposed building and site development was previously approved via site plan 21SP00035.

-Staff analysis: The hotel is six floors high and meets the height requirements.
+Staff analysis: The hotel is four stories high and meets the height requirements.

 Section 62-1901(c)(2)(j): Off-street parking and loading areas, where required, shall not be created or maintained in a manner which adversely impacts or impairs the use and enjoyment of adjacent and nearby properties.
 For existing structures, the applicant shall provide competent, substantial evidence to demonstrate that actual or anticipated parking shall not be greater than that which is approved as part of the site plan under applicable county standards.